-The first IFS on the "cyanobacteria biomass indicator" appeared in 2011 and covered a period from the years 2000 to 2010.
-The current version, presented in 2012, is not only an update with data from 2011 but also trace data back to the year 1990.
-This was not possible in all regions; therefore data series have different lengths.
+The first Baltic Sea Environment Fact Sheet on the cyanobacteria biomass appeared in 2011 and covered a period from the years 2000 to 2010.
+The version from the year 2012 tried to trace data back to the year 1990 (Wasmund et al. 2012).
+This was not possible in all regions at that time.
+The present Baltic Sea Environmental Fact Sheet completes the retrospective analysis for all regions considered.

-All quantitative phytoplankton monitoring data, available to PEG members, were included in a first analysis.
+All quantitative phytoplankton monitoring data, available to PEG members, were included in the analysis.
 Stations were pooled for sea areas (Fig. 1) in order to get representative data and fulfil the minimum requirement of at least one sampling per month during summer.
-This pooling included also stations which are rarely sampled (in the Bornholm Sea and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1, in contrast to the IFS from 2011.
+This pooling included also stations which are rarely sampled (in the Bornholm Sea and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1.
 The data were treated as explained in the technical information below.
 The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (mainly June-August, in Bothnian Sea June-October) are presented in the same figure.
 It has to be noted that the peak values are generally higher than the seasonal means presented here.
 As shown in an earlier Indicator Fact Sheet of PEG, phytoplankton trends may be even opposite in the different sea areas (Jaanus et al. 2007).
 Therefore, separate diagrams for the most relevant sea areas were produced.
 Specific information on the three bloom-forming cyanobacteria genera Aphanizomenon, Nodularia and Anabaena is shown in Fig. 2.